-Qualifications, experience and expertise: Sharyn has been employed by Bundaleer Lodge Nursing Home for the past 34 years and serves as a Personal Assistant to the Director.
-She has a diploma of Management, Business and Administration and also serves as a Commissioner of Declarations.
-She is Secretary/Treasurer of the South East Old Illawarra Cattle Club and serves on the Queensland Dairy Showcase committee.
-Sharyn and her husband have owned and operated a cattle transport business from their dairy farm at GlamorganVale for the past 28 years.
+Qualifications, experience and expertise: Sharyn has been employed by Bundaleer Lodge Nursing Home for the past 35 years.
+She has a Diploma in Management, Business & Administration and also serves as a Commissioner of Declarations.
+She is Secretary/Treasurer of the South East Queensland Illawarra Cattle Club and serves on the Queensland Dairy Showcase Committee.
+Sharyn and her husband have owned and operated a cattle transport business from their dairy farm at GlamorganVale for the past 29 years.

-Special responsibilities: Treasurer
+Special responsibilities: Treasurer, Marketing Committee